GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-11-android-testing-with-kotlin.md

     classpath "org.jetbrains.kotlin:kotlin-gradle-plugin:$kotlin_version"
 }
 ```
-where preceeding `ext.kotlin_version = '1.0.+'` just selects the newest version of Kotlin from
+where the preceding `ext.kotlin_version = '1.0.+'` just selects the newest version of Kotlin from
 1.0 series.

 Finally, under `dependencies` section we need to state that Kotlin _stdlib_ has to be compiled.